 - Goodwin House Bailey’s Crossroads in Falls Church

 - Westminster-Canterbury of the Blue Ridge in Charlottesville

 What is the VDH’s vision for its “Future Directions”?

 For some time, the VDH board has been concerned that housing and care are not as available to low- and moderate-income members of our community as they could be.
 The Board’s Development Committee is exploring ways to address this condition.
 This committee is evaluating successful affordable and middle-income housing models with the objective of stimulating interest and providing support for parish communities that are interested in sponsoring low- and moderate-income housing options for seniors.

 How do I learn more?

 The VDH Board is establishing a “Speakers’ Bureau” that, on request, will send speakers to talk with interested parishioners and other groups about the CCRC experience as an avenue for “Aging with Grace” as an alternative to “Aging in Place.”
 They can also talk about the two low-cost independent living facilities in Arlington that are affiliated with the Diocese.
-Please call Mary Holly Bigelow at 804-285-2598 if you would like to schedule a speaker.
+Please call Jill Norcross at 804-285-2598 if you would like to schedule a speaker.